SumoLogic/sumologic-documentation/docs/dashboards-new/locate-deviations-time-series.md

     | outlier response_time window=5,threshold=3,consecutive=2,direction=+-
     ```

-1. Adjust the time interval as needed by selecting the **time display** next to the **clock icon** in the upper right corner and choosing an option from the drop-down list.
+1. Adjust the time interval as needed by selecting the **time display** next to the **clock icon** in the upper right corner and choosing an option from the dropdown list.
 We selected a 24 hour time interval for our example.

     ![select time range.png](/img/dashboards-new/locate-deviations/select-time-range.png)